JuliaLang/julia/doc/devdocs/subarrays.rst

 dimension, and ``j`` is a linear index over dimensions 2 and 3.

 For ``Array``\s, linear indexing appeals to the underlying storage
-format: an array is laid out as a contiguous block of memory, and hence the linear index is just the offset (+1) of the corresponding entry relative to the beginning of the array.
+format: an array is laid out as a continuous block of memory, and hence the linear index is just the offset (+1) of the corresponding entry relative to the beginning of the array.
 However, this is not true for many other ``AbstractArray`` types: examples include